-11.1 Islet transplants, 1 April 2010 - 31 March 2020
+11.1 Islet transplants, 1 April 2011 - 31 March 2021

 Figure 11.1 shows the total number of islet transplants performed in the last ten financial years, by type of donor.
-There was a significant increase in 2011/12 from 13 to 30 transplants a year, following the introduction of the national Pancreas Allocation Scheme in December 2010.
-This provided islet patients with equal access to donated pancreases for the first time.
-Since 2011/12, the number of islet transplants increased to 34 transplants in 2016/17, although this has fallen in the last couple of years and 28 were performed in the last financial year.
+Since 2011/12, the number of islet transplants has fluctuated around 30 each year.
+Only 15 were performed in the last financial year due to the impact of the COVID-19 pandemic.

-Figure 11.2 shows the total number of islet transplants performed in 2019/20, by centre and type of donor.
+Figure 11.2 shows the total number of islet transplants performed in 2020/21, by centre and type of donor.
 The same information is presented in Figure 11.3 but this shows the proportion of DBD and DCD transplants performed at each centre.
-Edinburgh performed the most islet transplants in 2019/20 (13), followed by Manchester (five).
-Edinburgh and King's College were the only centres to perform DCD as well as DBD transplants.
-Royal Free and Bristol did not perform any islet transplants in 2019/20.
+Edinburgh performed the most islet transplants in 2020/21 (five), followed by Newcastle (four).
+Edinburgh and Manchester were the only centres to perform DCD as well as DBD transplants.
+Royal Free and Bristol did not perform any islet transplants in 2020/21.

 Figure 11.4 shows the total number of islet transplants performed in last ten years, by centre and type of donor.
 Oxford and Manchester have consistently performed a number of islet transplants each year, with Manchester increasing their transplant activity in the last two years.
 Edinburgh have consistency performed the most transplants each year in the last eight years.
-Bristol has performed very few transplants over the ten year period, and Royal Free have performed no islet transplant in the last five years.
+Bristol has performed very few transplants over the ten year period and none in the last four years.
+Royal Free have performed no islet transplant in the last six years.

-11.2 Demographic characteristics, 1 April 2019 - 31 March 2020
+11.2 Demographic characteristics, 1 April 2020 - 31 March 2021

-The sex and age group of patients that received an islet transplant in 2019/20 are shown by centre in Figures 11.5 and 11.6 respectively.
+The sex and age group of patients that received an islet transplant in 2020/21 are shown by centre in Figures 11.5 and 11.6 respectively.
 Note that all percentages quoted are based only on data where relevant information was available.
-Overall, 28 patients were transplanted on the islet transplant list, the median age was 57 years and the majority were female 18 (64%).
+Overall, 15 patients were transplanted on the islet transplant list, the median age was 53 years and the majority were female 10 (67%).